How to Recycle

 The UK households simply create too much waste to be separated, sorted and recycled by the waste collection and disposal centres.
 For that reason each person should do their part of the job if we want to prevent the entire country from turning into one big landfill.
 But first and foremost, every household should learn to minimize waste.

 Reducing waste is not as difficult as it may seem.
 Most of the household waste consists of organic waste such as waste food and packaging.
 Organic waste is not as environmentally damaging and can be easily solved with composting for instance.
 A greater challenge is packaging which seems to be unavoidable and is typically made of non-biodegradable materials such as plastic which does not decompose for centuries.
 But on the other hand, the products will continue to come with environmentally-unfriendly packaging as long as the customers will continue to buy them.
 The more people will choose products with eco-friendly or minimal packaging the more manufacturers will offer their products with more environmentally-friendly packaging or at least reduce its amounts.
-Try to search for greener companies for business gas or use renewable energy sources where possible.
+Try to search for greener companies for business gas or use renewable energy sources such as these log burners or wood burning stoves where possible.
 For that reason the influence of an individual should be never underestimated.

 Before starting to sort and separate waste according to different materials, check with your local authorities if there are any special requirements, and which waste materials are collected and which need to be brought to the local waste collection or disposal centres.
 Separating and sorting rubbish into separate bins may be a bit confusing at first and it may take some time to figure out where a particular item should be disposed.
 However, when you do figure out where a certain waste material belongs, recycling will become your second skin and your ordinary bin will be almost empty because the majority of household waste materials are recyclable or reusable.